hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 also be signed by a party separate from the sender of the message, or using a different signing key when the sender is performing key rotation.

-Embedded and appended attachments support signatures by the addition of a `jws` field containing a signature in [JWS (RFC 7515) format](https://tools.ietf.org/html/rfc7515) with [Detached Content](https://tools.ietf.org/html/rfc7515#appendix-F).
+Embedded and appended attachments support signatures by the addition of a `data.jws` field containing a signature in [JWS (RFC 7515) format](https://tools.ietf.org/html/rfc7515) with [Detached Content](https://tools.ietf.org/html/rfc7515#appendix-F).
 The payload of the JWS is the raw data of the attachment, whether externally referenced